core-skills/06-multivariate-analysis/program/03_clusteringAndHigherD.md

 | 30 min |
 | ------ |

 The second exercise is to apply principal components regression to the Octane dataset.

 As part of this exercise, we will revisit model validation.
+See the [pm1-linear-models-II_filled](../../05-simple-predictions/notebooks/pm1-linear-models-II_filled.ipynb) notebook for a refresh.

 Continue going through Exercise 2 in the notebook [pm1_clustering.ipynb](../notebooks/pm1_clustering.ipynb).